wyconsult/dev_master/replit.md

-# JLG Licita - Bidding Management System
+# LicitaTraker - Bidding Management System

 ## Overview

-JLG Licita is a full-stack bidding management application built with React, Node.js/Express, and PostgreSQL.
+LicitaTraker is a full-stack bidding management application built with React, Node.js/Express, and PostgreSQL.
 The application provides a platform for managing biddings (licitações), allowing users to browse, filter, and favorite bidding opportunities.
 It includes features for bulletin management, user authentication, and comprehensive bidding search capabilities.

 ## System Architecture